 Charles Taylor: Preacher, warlord, president

-A UN-backed war crimes tribunal has convicted former Liberian leader Charles Taylor of aiding and abetting rebels who committed atrocities in neighbouring diamond-rich Sierra Leone and sentenced him to 50 years in prison.
+A UN-backed war crimes tribunal has upheld the conviction of former Liberian leader Charles Taylor of aiding and abetting rebels who committed atrocities in neighbouring diamond-rich Sierra Leone and confirmed a 50-year jail sentence.
 The BBC's Mark Doyle looks back at his career.

 Liberia's former President Charles Taylor is a frustrated showman.